colevandersWands/homework-submission/README.md

 > Due Friday afternoon

 Your homework submissions are due by Friday to give your coaches time to review them before Sunday.
 You are expected to complete as many of the exercises as possible and to have made good progress on the project.
-It's ok if you don't finish, there are a lot of them and they can get quite tricky.
+It's ok if you don't finish, it's more important that you master what you can and let us know what you need help with.
 They'll always be there for you to review later :)

 Submit your homework even if you haven't finished the project!
 If you weren't able to finish the project, pleas leave some notes in your homework issue explaining what you struggled, how far you made it, and what you were able to finish.
 This will help your coaches know how they can help you individually and collectively when you discuss the project together in class.